splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Establish best practices for Splunk Observability Cloud
 -------------------------------------------------------------------------------

-At this point you have some experience with configuration of the OpenTelemetry agents and automatic discovery.
+At this point you have some experience with configuration of the OpenTelemetry agents and auto instrumentation.
 You can now create guides for the teams that you want to onboard.

 Include the following items in our guide: